DanielCalvo/transmission-exporter/README.md

 Prometheus exporter for [Transmission](https://transmissionbt.com/) metrics, written in Go.

 ## Changes done on this fork
 - The [Dockerfile](./Dockerfile) was changed to build the transmission-exporter binary during `docker build` step.
-Previously it seems it the Go binary was expected to be build outside the Dockerfile
+Previously it seems the Go binary was expected to be built outside the Dockerfile
 - Removed .env support -- now only environment variables can be used to configure the exporter
 - Added some debugging and an argument check on [main.go](./cmd/transmission-exporter/main.go) 'cause I mess up environment variables sometimes